gabriel1200/Bot_Guide/bot_README.md

 **What it does**

 Shares the average PPP & Frequencies of a players playtypes according to the following combined categories.

-On Ball - Iso + PR Ball Hanlder + Post
+On Ball: Iso + PR Ball Hanlder + Post

-Play Finishing - PR Roll Man + Spot Up+ Putbacks
+Play Finishing: PR Roll Man + Spot Up+ Putbacks

-Off Motion - Hand off + Off Screen + Cut
+Off Motion : Hand off + Off Screen + Cut

+Transition

 Available for the Regular Season & PostSeason.